 Our DSLAMs contain "places" which we plug your phone line into when you switch to the iinetwork.

 When one DSLAM gets full, we go back to the exchange and upgrade the equipment to add more places.
-Each of these places we refer to as a "broadband2+" place on the iinetwork.
+Each of these places we refer to as a "on-net" place on the iinetwork.

 Now that's a pretty quick and slimmed down version of how we go about building a better broadband network.
 If you're after the long version, or you have some burning questions about how we build our network more information is available by clicking on the options in the menu to the left, or by going to broadband FAQs.